0xlews/secpy-tools/README.md

 ## 1. Encoded String Decoder

 ### Description
-The Encoded String Decoder is a Python utility crafted to locate and decode strings that are encoded using Base64 and Hexadecimal encoding within a provided file.
+The Encoded String Decoder is a Python utility crafted to locate and decode strings that are encoded within a provided file.
 The tool peeks into the file, detects encoded strings following the specified formats, and decodes them, offering insights into potentially concealed or obfuscated data.

 # Future Tools